ttytm/trilum-eote-theme/README.md

   - If are currently using other custom themes, make sure the midnight theme is the only one with the _#appCss_ label
 - Reload (Ctrl+R)

 ---
 Disclaimer:
-*I'm doing my best to implement improvements and fix issues as soon as i see them.
-I'll update the theme from time to time.
+*I'm doing my best to implement improvements and fixes.
 Feel free to leave a message if i can help somehow.*

 ## Other themes I adapted to work with Trilium Notes:
 - Midnight: https://github.com/tobealive/midnight-theme-trilium